 The Eastern North Pacific Southern Resident stock is a trans-boundary stock including killer whales in inland Washington and southern British Columbia waters.
 In 1993, the three pods comprising this stock totaled 96 killer whales (Ford et al. 1994).
-The population increased to 99 whales in 1995, then declined to 79 whales in 2001, and most recently numbered 75 whales in 2018 (Fig. 2; Ford et al. 2000; Center for Whale Research 2018).
+The population increased to 99 whales in 1995, then declined to 79 whales in 2001, and most recently numbered 72 whales in 2020 (Fig. 2; Ford et al. 2000; Center for Whale Research 2019).
 The 2001-2005 counts included a whale born in 1999 (L-98) that was listed as missing during the annual census in May and June 2001 but was subsequently discovered alone in an inlet off the west coast of Vancouver Island.
 L-98 remained separate from L pod until 10 March 2006 when he died due to injuries associated with a vessel interaction in Nootka Sound.
 L-98 has been subtracted from the official 2006 and subsequent population censuses.
-The most recent census spanning 1 July 2017 through 1 July 2018 includes no new calves and the deaths of a young adult male, and a two old male.
+The most recent census spanning 1 July 2019 through 1 July 2020 includes the death of an adult male, but does not include the two calves that were born in fall 2020.